-Robots that begin moving their legs or locomote in any fashion before reaching the specified state in the following subsections will be penalized in place on the fieldfor 15 s in playing.
-It's important to note that the penalty duration only counts down during the playing state. .
+Robots that begin moving their legs or locomote in any fashion before reaching the specified state in the following subsections will be penalized in place on the field.
 "Forbidden Motion" penalties do not follow the standard removal procedure, and hence do not count towards the incremental penalty count.
-A robot will be moved back to its original position if it has moved significantly before becoming being penalized.
+A robot will be moved back to its original position if it has moved significantly before being penalized.